-- Upon arriving at the location of the victim/survivor, assess their physical and emotional condition and/or transfer to hospital - Uniformed officers will respectfully work with the victim/survivors identities and social status (sexual orientation, gender, gender identity, faith, culture, ability, etc.) - Secure the scene to preserve and protect all physical evidence - Conduct a brief interview with the victim/survivor in a private environment, to ascertain basic details about the incident - Advise the victim/survivor of the option of having the HRPS Victim Services Unit (VSU) respond to the scene to assist in providing support and crisis intervention - If the suspect is present and grounds exist to arrest, the officer will arrest the suspect and transport them to the police station
+- Upon arriving at the location of the victim/survivor, assess their physical and emotional condition and/or transfer to hospital - Uniformed officers will respectfully work with the victim/survivors identities and social status (sexual orientation, gender, gender identity, faith, culture, ability, etc.) - Secure the scene to preserve and protect all physical evidence - Conduct a brief interview with the victim/survivor in a private environment, to ascertain basic details about the incident - Advise the victim/survivor that they may have the assistance of a support person of their choosing during their disclosure (this could include a person from SAVIS, etc.) - If the suspect is present and grounds exist to arrest, the officer will arrest the suspect and transport them to the police station

-• You have the right to request a police officer of the gender you feel most comfortable with
+You have the right to request a police officer of the gender you feel most comfortable with